netik/lucius/README.md

 </Response>
 ```

+# Database Backend

+By default lucius uses a sqlite database.
+You are welcome to move Django over to use Postgres, MySQL, or any other supported database backend.
+There's hundreds of tutorials out there for doing so, and this one is decent:  `https://www.enterprisedb.com/postgres-tutorials/how-use-postgresql-django`

+# Costs

 # Security

 In a production site you should enable `SECURE_SSL_REDIRECT = True` in settings.py and force users to use HTTPS.
 Enabling this with ngrok creates an infinite 301 redirect loop.